zsparal/api-documentation/source/connect/splitting-payments.rst

 explain how it works.

-Splitting payments can be useful if you want to charge your users a fee for payments processed through your app, and cover the Mollie payment fee yourself so your users do not receive a Mollie invoice.
+Splitting payments can be useful if you want to charge your users a fee for payments processed through your app, and cover the Mollie payment fee yourself.
+This way, the fees you negotiated with Mollie will not be visible to your users, since the fees are deducted and invoiced on your platform's Mollie account.

+Splitting payments can also be useful if you want to control the timing and frequency of your users' settlements from Mollie.

 For simpler use cases, we also offer :doc:`Application fees </connect/application-fees>`.